 April Hammond-Berkol Fund Challenge: A Tribute to Robert W. Fitzgerald

 The April Hammond-Berkol Fund is a donation challenge in tribute to Robert W. Fitzgerald.
 For every dollar donated to the fund Robert W. Fitzgerald from SFPE members and friends, Hammond-Berkol will contribute one dollar (up to a maximum $2,000 per year) for the next five years for a maximum of $10,000 during the five-year campaign.
 April Hammond-Berkol made an initial contribution of $2,000 at the end of 2017 to kick-off the campaign.
-Read more and learn how to donate.
+See the cumulative list of the matching donors and learn how to donate.

 A cumulative of lifetime donors.

 Scholarship recipients represent her legacy by building on the research in her chosen profession.